Dirk Jan Struik

+Biography

 Early life

 Dirk Jan Struik was born in 1894 in Rotterdam, Netherlands.
 His father Hendrik Jan Struik was a grammar school teacher with a passion for mathematics and history.
 Nearly a century later when Dirk received a Kenneth O. May Medal, he began his acceptance speech with a tribute to Hendrik for cultivating his son's appetite for knowledge.
 From 1906 to 1911, Dirk attended the Hogere Burgers School in Rotterdam, where he was introduced to left-wing politics and socialism by a favorite math teacher, G. W. Ten Dam.

 After entering the University of Leiden in 1912, Struik showed a strong aptitude for mathematics and physics.
 He was taught by the eminent professors Willem de Sitter, Hendrik Lorentz and Paul Ehrenfest.
 The unconventional Ehrenfest was said to have exerted the greatest influence on Struik's thinking.

 In 1917, to help cover university expenses, Struik worked for a while as a high school math teacher.
 He was next hired as a research assistant to J. A. Schouten, a distinguished mathematics professor at the Technical University in Delft.
 During this period, Struik developed his doctoral dissertation, "The Application of Tensor Methods to Riemannian Manifolds."

 In 1922, Struik obtained a doctorate in mathematics from University of Leiden.
 He was appointed to a teaching position at University of Utrecht in 1923.
 That same year he married Saly Ruth Ramler, a Czech mathematician with a doctorate from the Charles University of Prague.
 They remained married until her death in 1993.